Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Materials and methods

 \subsection{System for real-time deposition mass measurement}

-The novel system used for the real-time measurement of the deposition mass is sketched in Figure \ref{fig:load-cell-setup}.
-The device was designed for independent measurements of the deposited and lost powder masses as a function of time during the deposition process.
-Such measurements were performed with two load cells based on strain gauges, that transduce the mechanical deformation induced by masses into a variation of electrical resistance.
-Each load cell included four strain gauges connected in a Wheatstone bridge configuration, insensitive to the distance of force application along the cell bar.
-The strain gauge bridge signal was amplified with an instrumentation amplifier circuit (Texas Instruments INA125P).
+The system developed for the real-time measurement of the deposition mass is sketched in Figure \ref{fig:load-cell-setup}.
+The device is designed for independent measurements of the deposited and lost powder mass as a function of time during the deposition process.
+Such measurements are performed with two load cells based on strain gauges, that transduce the mechanical deformation induced by mass into a variation of electrical resistance.

-The first load cell was directly connected to the deposition substrate to measure the powder mass which was deposited.
-The dimension of the substrate was fitted to the programmed deposition path, allowing the unmelted powder to fall without accumulating on the substrate itself.
-The second load cell sustained a hopper to measure such lost powder.
-The hopper was used also as a protection system to avoid accumulation of powder around the measurement device.
-The hopper was made of brass sheet with \SI{0.9}{mm} thickness.
-The choice of the material was related to the high heat dissipation of brass, which was important due to the high temperatures reached around the process region.
-The hopper implemented a self-balancing tip system, centered in the center of mass of a vessel which collected the unmelted powder.
-The structure was also equipped with an anti-rotation system, consisting in an aluminum bar with two adjustable screws, that ensured greater stability during the deposition process by blocking excessive rotations of the brass vessel.
+The first load cell is directly connected to the deposition substrate to measure the powder mass which gets deposited.
+The second load cell sustains a hopper to measure the lost powder.
+The hopper is used also as a protection system to avoid accumulation of powder around the measurement device.
+The load cells are connected to the deposition substrate and to the powder hopper by insulating glass bars to suppress thermal conduction.
+Possible thermal effects which might perturb the acquisitions are monitored using an analog temperature sensor placed close to the load cells.

-The entire load cell system was protected from the metallic powder and vapors by a plastic box, to avoid contamination and damaging of the electronic circuits.
-The box was purged by a continuous flow of argon, assuring gas recirculation and thermal stability.
-A photodiode was placed close to the deposition region to get a reference signal for the synchronization of the mass measurement with the process laser emission, the robot movements, and the height monitoring.
+The entire load cell system is protected with a plastic box, to avoid contamination and damaging of the electronic circuits.
+The box is purged by a continuous flow of argon, assuring gas recirculation and thermal stability.
+A photodiode is placed close to the deposition region to get a reference signal, for the synchronization of the mass measurement with the process laser emission.
+Moreover the measurement setup and electronics are protected from thermal irradiation using aluminum foils.

-Thermal insulation has been treated carefully in the setup design.
-Indeed, the load cells can operate in a limited temperature range, up to \SI{50}{\celsius}, and their readout can be strongly influenced by temperature variations.
-For this reason the load cells were placed far from the process region to avoid thermal damaging.
-The load cells were connected to the deposition substrate and to the powder hopper by insulating glass bars to suppress thermal conduction.
-Moreover, the measurement setup and electronics were protected from thermal irradiation using aluminum foils.